-Also known as backbone, your dog's spinal column is a bony, tubular structure composed by numerous smaller bones known as vertebrae.
-Vertebrae are the building blocks of the spine allowing flexibility and movement.
-They're separated by intervertebral disks, which keep your dog's vertebrae from rubbing together and help absorb the shock placed on the spinal column.
+Also known as the backbone, your dog's spinal column is a bony, tubular structure composed by numerous smaller bones known as vertebrae.
+Vertebrae are the building blocks of the spine, allowing flexibility and movement.
+They're separated by intervertebral discs, which keep your dog's vertebrae from rubbing together and help absorb the shock placed on the spinal column.
 On top of that, vertebrae protect the spinal cord, a bundle of nerves branching off the spine for the purpose of relaying information between the brain and the rest of the body.

 Several degenerative conditions of the spinal column predispose dogs to pinched nerves.
-Intervertebral disk disease, a condition often seen in short-legged dogs such as the dachshund, beagle, Shih Tzu, Lhasa apso, corgi and Pekingese, occurs when the intervertebral disks bulge and rupture putting pressure on the nerves.
-Wobbler syndrome develops from herniated disks or bony malformations compressing the nerve roots in the neck area.
+Intervertebral disc disease, a condition often seen in short-legged dogs such as the dachshund, beagle, Shih Tzu, Lhasa Apso, corgi, French bulldog, and Pekingese, occurs when the intervertebral discs bulge and sometimes rupture, putting pressure on the nerves.
+Wobbler syndrome develops from herniated discs or bony malformations compressing the nerve roots in the neck area.

 Affected breeds include the Doberman pinscher, German Shepherd Dog, and several other large breed dogs.
 Canine degenerative myelopathy, also known as chronic degenerative radiculomyelopathy, is a chronic, genetic disorder especially affecting German Shepherd Dogs older than eight years old.
 Dogs with degeneration aren't in pain, but have weak and uncoordinated rear legs.
 A visit to a neurologist may be required, who may suggest x-rays or an MRI to help diagnose the problem.

 Effects of pinched nerves on dogs